Rome is definitely a walkable city and we highly suggest you explore it in that way. We should never forget that Rome is a museum itself.

 Unlimited travel for 7 days in the Metropolitan area of Rome, according to areas indicated on the ticket.

-While the above ticket options allow you to travel in a wider area, there are other ticket options if you plan on traveling only around the city of Rome.
+While the above ticket options allow you to travel to a wider area, there are other ticket options if you plan on traveling only around the city of Rome.

 B.I.T . – Standard ticket – € 1,50.